Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Experiments

-\textbf{Simulated zero-shot transfer from one robot.} Simulation permits a ``straight swap'' of the robot with perfectly controlled viewpoints and environments.
-We train on 10k trajectories of length 30, involving a 5-DOF WidowX200 arm performing random actions on a tabletop with several objects.
-We evaluate these models zero-shot on 1000 trajectories of a new robot, a 7-DOF Fetch arm.
+\ul{$\triangleright$ Simulated zero-shot transfer from one robot.} Simulation permits a ``straight swap'' of the robot with perfectly controlled viewpoints and environments.
+We conduct pushing and pick-and-place experiments by training policies on a 5-DoF WidowX200 arm and evaluating these models zero-shot on an unseen 7-DoF Fetch arm.
+For the prediction experiment, we train on 10k trajectories of length 30 of the WidowX200 arm performing random actions on the tabletop with several objects, and evaluate on 1000 trajectories of the Fetch robot.
+See Supp.~\ref{supp:additional_sim_pred_exp} for more prediction experiments.
+For the control experiments, we transfer the WidowX200 trained policies to the Fetch robot and perform pushing and pick-and-place tasks.
+The CycleGAN \citep{zhu2017cycle} (authors' implementation) was trained using 1k videos (12k frames) each of the training and test time robots.
+See Supp.~\ref{supp:pick_and_place} for more details on control experiments.

-\textbf{Zero-shot transfer from one robot.} First, we evaluate zero-shot transfer to an unseen Franka robot (Fig. \ref{fig:robots_scene}c) from models trained on $\sim$1.8k videos videos of a single WidowX200 robot (Fig. \ref{fig:robots_scene}a) that randomly perturbs the objects.
-For this setting, to avoid domain differences in the world region observations, we test on the Franka robot in the same workspace.
+\ul{$\triangleright$ Real zero-shot transfer from one / multiple robot(s).} We evaluate zero-shot prediction and control of an unseen Franka robot (Fig.~\ref{fig:robots_scene}) from models trained on $\sim$1.8k videos of a single WidowX200 robot, as well as models trained on a multi-robot dataset (Fig.~\ref{fig:robots_scene}) that randomly perturbs the objects.
+The multi-robot models are pretrained on 83k videos including 82k RoboNet~\citep{dasari2019robonet} videos of Sawyer, Baxter, and WidowX robots, and 1k videos from the above WidowX200\footnote{Note that the WidowX and WidowX200 are different robots.} dataset.
+We used a subset of RoboNet for which we were able to manually annotate camera calibration matrices and robot CAD models (see Supp.~\ref{supp:robot_calib}).
+After training, we deploy the models to the unseen Franka and perform pushing tasks.

-\textbf{Zero-shot transfer from multiple robots.} Next, we evaluate zero-shot transfer to the Franka robot, as well as to an unseen Modified WidowX200 (Fig. \ref{fig:robots_scene}b) from models trained on a multi-robot dataset.
+Next, we evaluate zero-shot prediction of an unseen Modified WidowX200 (Fig.~\ref{fig:robots_scene}) from models trained on the multi-robot dataset.
 To modify the appearance and dynamics of the WidowX200, we swapped out the black 14cm forearm link with a silver 20cm forearm link, and added a foam bumper and sticker.

-The models are pretrained on 83k videos including 82k RoboNet~\cite{dasari2019robonet} videos of Sawyer, Baxter, and WidowX robots, and 1k videos from the above WidowX200\footnote{Note that the WidowX and WidowX200 are different robots.} dataset.
-We used a subset of RoboNet for which we were able to manually annotate camera calibration matrices and robot CAD models.
-See the appendix section \ref{supp:robot_calib} for details.
+We collected 25 videos of the modified robot for evaluation.

-\textbf{Few-shot transfer to WidowX200 from RoboNet.} Finally, we evaluate few-shot transfer to an unseen WidowX200 by first pretraining the models on RoboNet data, and then finetuning on $\sim$400 videos of the WidowX200.
-This is consistent with experiments reported in RoboNet~\cite{dasari2019robonet}.
+\ul{$\triangleright$ Few-shot transfer.} Finally, we follow the few-shot transfer setup of Robonet~\citep{dasari2019robonet} by first pretraining the models on RoboNet data, and then finetuning on $\sim$400 videos of the WidowX200.
+We then evaluate the prediction and control performance of the WidowX200 on pushing tasks.